unknown1924/team-12-gift-portal/README.md

 1) AdminController - Handles all admin requests
 2) UserController - Handles all users' (other than the admin) requests

-### Steps to deploy your Spring App as an Azure Web App -
+### Steps to deploy your Spring Boot App as an Azure Web App -
 1) git clone https://github.com/unknown1924/team-12-gift-portal.git
 2) Make sure that your project has mvn directory containing the maven-wrapper jar file
 3) cd E:\Springboot\team-12-gift-portal\Giftshop (Go to your Maven project directory)